jenkinsci/jetbrains-space-plugin/README.md

 for Jenkins integration on the **Featured Integrations** page.

 The Jenkins integration management page allows you to later modify both Jenkins URL and the list of Space projects.
 For each of the projects you can also customize permissions granted to Jenkins integration in Space.
-You might need it to invoke Space API methods from your Jenkins pipeline scripts as described in [Calling Space HTTP API from pipeline script](#calling-space-http-api-from-pipeline-script).
+You might need this page to invoke Space API methods from your Jenkins pipeline scripts as described in [Calling Space HTTP API from pipeline script](#calling-space-http-api-from-pipeline-script).
 You can also revoke all the permissions and disable Jenkins integration for a given project by clicking the cross button next to this project.
 Enabling Jenkins integration for a new project is done via the **Authorize in project** button.
-If you don’t have the administrator rights in those projects, you’ll also have to wait for the project administrator to approve permission request for the Jenkins integration.
+If you don’t have the administrator rights in those projects, you’ll also have to wait for the project administrator to approve a permission request for the Jenkins integration.
 ![Authorized Space projects](docs/images/space-projects.png)

 Below the projects section of this page, there are two sections for authenticating Jenkins requests to Space.
 The first one contains **Client ID** and **Client secret** values used to authenticate requests to Space HTTP API from Jenkins.
-You'll need to provide them when setting up the integration on Jenkins side.
+You'll need to provide them when setting up the integration on the Jenkins side.
 The second credentials section allows you to manage git SSH keys associated with the Jenkins integration.
 Jenkins uses those keys to check out source code from git repositories hosted by JetBrains Space.
-You need upload a public SSH key to Space on this page and then provide the corresponding private key to Jenkins when setting up the integration on the Jenkins side.
+You need to upload a public SSH key to Space on this page and then provide the corresponding private key to Jenkins when setting up the integration on the Jenkins side.

 There might be a case when you can't install this plugin to Jenkins, but still want to integrate Jenkins with JetBrains Space.